dynamsoft-docs/barcode-reader-docs/programming/javascript/user-guide/index.md

 ## System Requirements

-This library requires some advanced features supported by all modern mainstream browsers:
+This library requires the following features which are supported by all modern mainstream browsers:

 * `WebAssembly`, `Blob`, `URL`/`createObjectURL`, `Web Workers`